SalomePlatform/adao/doc/en/ref_sampling_requirements.rst

 .. include:: snippets/SampleAsnUplet.rst

-Beware of the size of the hypercube (and then to the number of computations) that can be reached, it can grow quickly to be quite large.
+Beware of the size of the implicit hypercube (and then to the number of computations) that can be reached, it can grow quickly to be quite large.

 Simple examples of state-space distributions
 ++++++++++++++++++++++++++++++++++++++++++++